GuoweiHe/udacity-cpp-snake-game-capstone/README.md

 ### 4

+### `Object Oriented Programming - Classes abstract implementation details from their interfaces.`

 > All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways.

 The [C++ Guide by Google](https://google.github.io/styleguide/cppguide.html#Function_Comments) was used to for any needed documentation.
 An example can be found within `metagame.h` (line 16) above the function declaration of `getPlatform` where a simple comment is used to describe what the function does.
+Also, a function comment can be found in `snake.h` line 25.

 ### 5

+### `Loops, Functions, I/O - The project accepts user input and processes the input.`

+> The project accepts input from a user as part of the necessary operation of the program.

+The user has the option to select the starting speed of the snake.
+A Game class member function `UpdateStartSpeed` (main.cpp line 23) is called and this member function encapsulates the Game's private data member `snake` and calls the Snake class member function `SetStartingSpeed` (game.cpp line 61).
+As this point, according to the function declaration comments (`snake.h` line 25), the function `SetStartingSpeed` first asks the user for a starting speed within an acceptable, pre-defined range.
+The function then proceeds to validate the user's input and assign it to the Snake's private member `speed`.